cbase 1.50.0

 usize size )

-Decommits physical RAM, returning it to the OS while keeping the address space.
+Decommits physical RAM, returning it to the OS.

-The virtual address range remains reserved and valid for a future os_mem_commit().
-Any attempt to read or write decommitted memory before recommitting it is undefined behavior (access violation / segfault).
+The virtual address range remains reserved and can be committed again later without calling mem_os_reserve().
+Any access to decommitted memory before recommitting is undefined behavior (access violation / segfault).

 Parameters